 With the new Referral Insights, Facebook allows you to understand and analyze your referral traffic from Facebook on demographic and consumption levels.

-Alternatively, you can use third-party tools, such as Simple Measured, Keyhole, and others.
+Alternatively, you can use third-party social media tools, such as Simple Measured, Keyhole, and others.

 As well as the virality of your posts, Facebook Insights tracks likes, check-ins and the number of users talking about your post.